How to Become a Teacher in New Jersey

 This option is for people who already have a four year Bachelor's Degree but have not completed a teacher preparation program.
 You will not earn a new degree with this program, just certification.
 To apply, one must meet all the requirements of the Office of licensure and Academic Credentials (OLC).
 Recent changes also require that potential candidate complete 24 hours of formal instruction prior to gaining a certificate.
 Completing all the steps will lead to a provisional license with a mentor and formal instruction while on the job.

-Pass the Required Tests for New Jersey
+Pass the Exams Required for Teacher Certification in New Jersey

 The next step to becoming a teacher in New Jersey is passing the necessary tests.